Battle of Shakar Kheda: Aftermath

 In June in the year 1725, Emperor Muhammad Shah, who was renowned for his influence and power as a ruler of the Mughal Empire, made a significant decision.
 He chose to reinstate Nizam-ul-Mulk as the Subedar of the Deccan province, a position that Nizam-ul-Mulk had previously held in 1721 to 1723.
 Nizam-ul-Mulk was known for his skilful administration of the province and therefore his reappointment was a testament to his abilities.

-In recognition of Nizam-ul-Mulk's exceptional service and loyalty to the Mughal Empire, Emperor Muhammad Shah conferred upon him the prestigious title of Asaf Jahi.
+In recognition of Nizam-ul-Mulk's exceptional service and loyalty to the Mughal Empire, Emperor Muhammad Shah conferred upon him the prestigious title of Asaf Jahi dynasty.
 This title symbolized high honour and distinction and was reserved only for those who had demonstrated exceptional service and loyalty to the Mughal Empire.
 The conferment of this title was a reflection of Nizam-ul-Mulk's unwavering dedication to the Empire and his tireless efforts to ensure the prosperity of the Deccan province.

-During the Battle of Shakar Kheda, under the order of Shahu I, Bajirao I, the Maratha Peshwa, provided invaluable support to Nizam.
+During the Battle of Shakar Kheda, under the order of Shahu I, Bajirao I, the Maratha Peshwa, provided invaluable support to Nizam of Hyderabad.
 His assistance proved to be crucial in securing the victory in the battle.
 In recognition of Bajirao's contribution, Nizam-ul-Mulk rewarded him with 7,000 Mansabdars and 7,000 horses, which were seen as a symbol of honour and prestige.